HelenPritchard/queer-motto-api/README.md

 **EXAMPLE OF A REFUSAL MESSAGE:**

-Your motto request is refused.
-REFUSAL " + refusal_code +": " + "REFUSAL CONTENT in the form of an random array index"
+"Your motto request is refused.
+REFUSAL " + refusal_code +": " + (REFUSAL CONTENT in the form of an random array index)

 <img src="images/refusal1.png" width="450">